Stephen G. Bloom

-Stephen G. Bloom (born August 19, 1951) is an American journalist and professor of journalism at the University of Iowa, in Iowa City.
+Stephen G. Bloom (born August 19, 1951) is an American journalist and professor emeritus of journalism at the University of Iowa, in Iowa City.

 Background

 Born in New Jersey, Bloom attended the University of California, Berkeley, and received a B.A. in 1973.

 Professional career

-Bloom has written for the Los Angeles Times, the San Jose Mercury News, the Sacramento Bee and the Dallas Morning News.
+Bloom began his career living in Rio de Janeiro as a writer and editor at the Brazil Herald.
+He has written for the Los Angeles Times, the San Jose Mercury News, the Sacramento Bee and the Dallas Morning News.
 He also served as the national news editor at the Latin America Daily Post.
 He was press secretary and speechwriter for San Francisco Mayor Frank Jordan during 1992.
-In 1993, he joined the journalism faculty of the University of Iowa, where he serves as professor and Bessie Dutton Murray Professional Scholar.
+In 1993, he joined the journalism faculty of the University of Iowa, where he serves as professor emeritus and Bessie Dutton Murray Professional Scholar.
 Bloom has been a visiting scholar at Columbia University's Center for the Study of Society and Medicine and, during the 2011–2012 academic year, he served as the Howard R. Marsh Visiting professor of journalism in the Department of Communication Studies at the University of Michigan.